AdobeDocs/experience-manager-core-components.en/help/email/components/segmentation.md

 ## Usage {#usage}

 The Email Segmentation Component allows the content author to hide and show content based on conditions met by variables about the recipient provided by Adobe Campaign.
-In this way the recipients of the content sees content based on their segmentation.
+In this way, the recipients of the content sees content based on their segmentation.

 * The template author can use the [design dialog](#design-dialog) to define which components can be added as segment.
 * The content author can use the [configure dialog](#configure-dialog) to add components as segments and configure which segments are shown based on Adobe Campaign variables.

-Once the content author has added the Email Segmentation Component to a content page, the content author can then drag-and-drop additional components onto the Email Segmentation Components to create new segments as an alternative to using the configure dialog.
+As an alternative to using the configure dialog, once the content author has added the Email Segmentation Component to a content page, the content author can then drag-and-drop additional components onto the Email Segmentation Components to create new segments.

 ## Version and Compatibility {#version-and-compatibility}